 For both renting and buying scenarios, the difference in initial and monthly cash flows is assumed to be invested in a taxable account and a constant rate of return is applied.
 1/6 of the return is assumed to be interest income and 1/3 is assumed to be dividend income.
 Additional 1/6 of the return is assumed to be in the form of realized capital gains.

 The default of 6% is based on the average historical returns of a hypothetical portfolio of 14% U.S. stocks, 6% international stocks, 50% bonds, and 30% short-term investments.
-The calculations used historical monthly performance from January 1926 through December 2014 from Ibbotson Associates SBBI; stocks are represented by the S&P 500 and MSCI EAFE Indexes from IA SBBI, bonds are represented by the IA SBBI U.S. Intermediate Government Treasury Bond Total Return Index, and short-term investments are represented by the IA SBBI U.S. 30-day T-bills Total Return Index.
+The calculations to derive this 6% return assumption used historical monthly performance from January 1926 through December 2014 from Ibbotson Associates SBBI.
+Stocks are represented by the S&P 500 and MSCI EAFE Indexes from IA SBBI, bonds are represented by the IA SBBI U.S. Intermediate Government Treasury Bond Total Return Index, and short-term investments are represented by the IA SBBI U.S. 30-day T-bills Total Return Index.
+Fidelity reviews the return assumption annually and updates when deemed necessary.
 The tool is for illustrative purposes only and is not indicative of any investment.
 Past performance is no guarantee of future results.

 The market value of the home is assumed to grow at a constant rate annually.
 The default of 3.8% is based on the 30-year average return of S&P/Case-Shiller U.S. National Home Price Index from January 1985 to December 2014.
 Appreciation of an individual house may differ widely from an index price.
 Past performance is no guarantee of future results.